besteceltek/besteceltek/README.md

 ### Hi there, I'm Beste Çeltek 👋

 Welcome to my GitHub repository!
-Here you’ll find a selection of my projects in the world of web development 🚀
+Here you’ll find my work in **Test Automation**, **Software Quality Assurance**, and **Web Development** 🚀

-I'm Workplace Engineer who builds process automations for IT.
-My goal is to learn web development as well as Javascript and transform ideas into functional and visually appealing apps, using the latest technologies and development practices.
+I'm a **QA Engineer** passionate about building robust test infrastructures and ensuring software quality.
+Beyond testing, I actively bridge the gap between QA and Development.
+I am expanding my technical skillset towards **Full Stack Development** to better understand the products I test and contribute directly to the application codebase using the latest technologies.

 ### 🤝🏻 Connect With Me